Skynet2005/battle_calculator/README.md

 4. **Rally Configuration**: Choose leaders per troop type, add joiners, set roles, and define troop mix/capacity.
 Joiner stacking and hero weapon effects flow into additive/multiplicative layers automatically.
 5. **Results**: Pick Monte Carlo or deterministic mode, set simulation count, and view outcome, turn log, multipliers, and capacity breakdowns.
 Adjust troop mixes inline and rerun.
 6. **How To**: Quick readiness checklist and troubleshooting if a tab is incomplete or a simulation failed.

+## Expedition Battle Mechanics

+### Joiner Hero Tiers (for Bear Hunt Rally Joiners)
+- **S Tier** = Ideal for bear, abilities all stack (Jessie, Jasser, Seo-yoon, Jeronimo, Reina, Bradley, Sonya, Magnus, Blanchette, Rufus, Helvor)
+- **S- Tier** = Having only ONE of these heroes in your rally will increase your damage by alot, having a 2nd one won't do much (Hendrik, Ligesia)
+- **A Tier** = Decent damage but either chance based or some abilities won't stack with 2 or more heroes (Flint, Greg, Lynn, Wayne)
+- **B Tier** = Lower damage, not recommended unless last resort (Philly, Logan, Mia, Gwen, Renee, Norah, Gordon, Gregory)
+- **C/D Tier** = Should not be used as joiner, the only difference is that C Tier heroes can still be used for normal Rally/Garrison joiner (All others)

+### Expedition Timing
+Expedition mode uses turn-based combat, where both sides cast skills simultaneously within one turn.
+Therefore, 1 turn equals 1 second.

 ## Calculation Model